Winter

 Summary:: Due to entering the facility as a stray, there is no prior dog-to-dog history recorded.
 03/02/26 Winter is introduced to a novel female while off leash.
 He readily approaches the gate with a loose, wiggly frame and play bows at the female.
 He sniffs her for a moment through the gate and then muzzle punches the gate and begins baring teeth.
 Winter is guided away and the gate is not opened.

-Summary (5):: 3/18/26: Winter is reported to be reluctant to approach the kennel to be clipped and removed from kennel, and took a bit of coaxing to do so but was eventually taken out for his walk and returned with no issue.
-3/14/26: Winter is standing up at his kennel door as handler approaches.
+Summary (5):: 3/14/26: Winter is standing up at his kennel door as handler approaches.
 The handler is able to clip his collar as he tries to quickly exit the kennel.
 He then pulls hard on the way outside for a walk.
 On the walk, he would constantly jump up on the handler with a loose body and would mouth at their hands and jacket sleeve.
 He is able to sit to receive treats.
 He would pull hard ahead and would try to pick up trash items that were flying around on the ground.
 He pulls on the way back to his kennel and is able to enter with no issues.
 03/06/2026: Winter stands at the front pawing at the door occasionally expressing that they want to come out the kennel. when clipping the collar winter is calm and relaxed. when coming out the kennel winter expresses excitement looking to leave the nearest exit.
 Winter is very calm on walks and pays attention to the handler in anticipation for treats. when returning to kennel Winter goes back into kennel without any issues and allows you to unclip the leash.
 03/02/26 (PG Note): Winter is standing at the front of his kennel and allows handler to clip a flat leash to his collar.
 He is escorted to the play yard to meet a female playmate.
 Once inside the yard, he approaches the gate for a nose-to-nose greeting.
 He displays a play bow but also muzzle punches the gate and bares his teeth toward his playmate.
 Due to this escalating behavior, Winter is immediately removed from the yard and returned to his kennel safely without any issues.
 For more details, see Dog-to-Dog notes.
+02/15/26: Wynter is standing in the back of his kennel and approaches the front appearing skittish of handler.
+Handler offers a treat by hand, Winter sniffs and licks handler’s hand, allowing a drag leash to be placed on his collar.
+He is escorted to the live room for enrichment.
+Once inside and off tension, Winter paces anxiously around the room while panting and scanning his surroundings.
+He intermittently seeks attention from handler, leaning in for touch and rolling onto his back to solicit belly rubs.
+He engages with the snuffle mat, consuming treats, and also interacts with a lick mat with cheese.
+Despite engaging in enrichment, Winter continues to pant and vocalize intermittently.
+Winter is returned to his kennel safely without any issues.

 Summary (6):: 2/13/26: Winter is at the back of his kennel barking at the handler when approached, and will approach to the front of the kennel and allow to be clipped to his collar and walked to the live room.
 Winter whines, seeks exit and will approach the handler at times reluctantly when coaxed, and lean into petting.
 Winter will go between leaning into petting, whining and ducking away from the handler even with slow movements.
 Winter engages with a lick mat but at some point just keeps seeking exit.
 Winter is walked back to kennel with no issue.
 2/6/26: Winter is standing at the front of his kennel as handler approaches.
 He is able to be clipped to his collar with ease and he then pulls while heavy panting on the way outside for a walk.
 On the walk, he would jump up on the snow and jump up on the handler constantly while heavy panting and whimpering.
 He has no interest in treats or toys and would try to pull towards dogs as they passed by.
 He would pace in in front of the handler back and forth while whimpering and heavy panting.
 He pulls on the way back to his kennel and enters with no issues.
 2/1 (BA): Winter is at the front of his kennel, whining when he sees the handler approach.
 The handler offers treats while slowly clipping his collar to avoid startling him.
 He doesn't take the treats but readily exits.
 He skitters as he walks to the behavior office.
 Once on a drag leash, he stays close to the handler, briefly approaching to sniff the second handler before retreating to the handler who took him out, tail semi-tucked.
 The second handler attempts to coax Winter over to attempt a handling assessment, but he stays close to the other handler and seeks attention from them, while still whining and panting heavily.
 Due to him stay close to the first handler, they swap, and the first handler conducts the handling assessment.
 Once completed, Winter returns to his kennel without issue.
 2/1/26: Volunteers report that Winter was very social during his interaction.
 Winter was loose/wiggly, playing in the snow and soliciting contact often from two volunteers in the play yards with them, and easily leashed to come out and be returned to kennel.
 1/30/26: Winter greeted handler at front of kennel with a loose and wiggly body.
 When handler attempted to leash Winter he took a stop back but then immediately stepped forward allowing himself to be leashed.
 On his walk Winter would walk next handler, occasionally getting ahead of handler... which he would then look back at handler and would fall back to walking next to handler.
 Winter didn't take the treats that were offered him and would jump anytime the handler's legs would brush against Winter.
 He was returned to kennel with no issue